-I will accept late assignments, but not late discussion tasks.
-Please let me know IMMEDIATELY if you expect to miss deadlines.
+I will not accept late assignments or discussion tasks without a documented medical excuse.
+Please let me know IMMEDIATELY if you expect to miss any deadline.
 See the "Schedule" section below for more information about deadlines.
+NOTE: You can always submit early!
+I am very strict about the deadlines because if for instance you miss a deadline for a discussion task, you throw off your whole class.